ChrisSewell/excel-to-qr-document/README.md

 python qr_code_generator.py
 ```

+If no input file is specified, the script will:
+1. Look for Excel (.xlsx) files in the current directory
+2. If only one file exists, use it automatically
+3. If multiple files exist, present an interactive menu to choose which file to use
+4. If no Excel files are found, display an error

 Command line options:
 ```bash
 python qr_code_generator.py [-h] [-i INPUT] [-c COLUMN] [-w WIDTH] [-t {docx,pdf}] [--header] [-v]
 ```

 Options:
-- `-i, --input`: Specify Excel file to use
+- `-i, --input`: Specify Excel file to use (optional - defaults to file selection in current directory)
 - `-c, --column`: Select column number (1-based)
 - `-w, --wide`: Number of QR codes per row (1-10)
 - `-t, --type`: Output format (docx/pdf)